Teenage Mutant Ninja Turtles (2003 video game)

 Teenage Mutant Ninja Turtles is a 2003 beat 'em up game developed and published by Konami, based on the 2003 Teenage Mutant Ninja Turtles TV series.
 It loosely adapts the events of the show's first season.

-The game is the first Teenage Mutant Ninja Turtles video game to be developed by Konami in a roughly decade, following the release of Teenage Mutant Ninja Turtles: Tournament Fighters (1993).
+The game is the first Teenage Mutant Ninja Turtles video game to be developed by Konami in roughly a decade, following the release of Teenage Mutant Ninja Turtles: Tournament Fighters (1993).
 It was released for GameCube, PlayStation 2, Xbox and Windows in late 2003 in North America, followed by a European release the following April.
-A demo was also available via a special edition bonus disc packaged with Mario Kart: Double Dash (2003).
+A demo was also available via a special edition bonus disc packaged with Mario Kart: Double Dash (2003) in North America.

 The game received two sequels: Teenage Mutant Ninja Turtles 2: Battle Nexus in 2004, and Teenage Mutant Ninja Turtles 3: Mutant Nightmare in 2005.